Coronavirus: What's happening in Canada and around the world Saturday

-Manitoba reported 360 new cases and 18 more deaths.
+Manitoba announced 94 new cases and four more deaths.

 What's happening around the world

-As of Saturday, more than 71.3 million cases of COVID-19 had been reported worldwide, with more than 45.5 million of those considered recovered or resolved, according to a tracking tool maintained by Johns Hopkins University.
-The global death toll stood at more than 1.6 million.
+As of Saturday, more than 119.2 million people around the world had been reported to having COVID-19, according to a tracking tool maintained by the U.S.-based Johns Hopkins University.
+Of those, more than 67.5 million were listed as recovered.
+The global death toll stood at more than 2.6 million.

 In Asia, Jordan has become the first country in the Middle East to receive vaccines through the global COVAX initiative, with a plane carrying 144,000 AstraZeneca-Oxford shots landing in Amman's airport late Friday.